-CAUTION POTENTIAL HAZARD Excessive debris can cause the engine and hydraulic system to overheat.
-WHAT CAN HAPPEN Excessive debris around the engine cooling air intake and around the hydraulic pumps can create a fire hazard.
-HOW TO AVOID THE HAZARD Clean all debris from around the engine and hydraulic pumps daily.
+♦ Excessive debris can cause the engine and hydraulic system to overheat.

+Excessive debris around the engine cooling air intake and around the hydraulic pumps can create a fire hazard.

-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Clean all debris from engine air intake screen, around engine shrouding, and around the hydraulic pumps. - 5.1.3 Clean grass build-up under mower deck and check mower blades.
+- Clean all debris from around the engine and hydraulic pumps daily. - a) Stop engine, wait for all moving parts to stop, and remove key. - b) Clean all debris from engine air intake screen, around engine shrouding, and around the hydraulic pumps. - 5.1.3 Clean grass build-up under deck.